CheAhMeD/ESP32_HotPlate/README.md

 #### Used Hardware

 #### Case
-The wooden case is made from plywood.
+The wooden case is made from 4mm plywood sheets.
-*The file for laser cutting can be found in Drawings folder.*
+*The file for laser cutting can be found in Drawings folder [here](Drawings/hot_plate_case.svg).*

 #### BOM
 ##### Required